 However, the whole picture is more complicated.
 There are also links of order 6, marked with a green line in Fig. 8 and Fig. 9, which always connect different layers.
 They change the y coordinate by $\pm \frac{1}{2}$.
-The layers are interlaced in such a way, that a layer y = +1 (connected by links of order 4) is at the same time at y = -1/2 (connected by links of order 6).
+The layers are interlaced in such a way, that a layer y=+1 (connected by links of order 4) is at the same time at y=-1/2 (connected by links of order 6).
 For example, layer L_2 is simultaneously lying two steps above L_0 , one step below or half step above.

-Proof of toroidal topology
+2. Proof of toroidal topology

-To prove that the minimal triangulation indeed has a topology of a three-torus, we have to show that there are three non-contractible and non-equivalent loops.
+To prove that the minimal triangulation indeed has a topology of a three-torus, we have to show that there are three noncontractible and nonequivalent loops.
 To demonstrate that all single winded loops can be split into three equivalence classes, we assign a weight ω to each link.
 Loops within one class can be continuously transformed into each other, but not between different classes.
-Link's weight basically corresponds to change in y direction.
+A link's weight basically corresponds to change in the y direction.
 Because every loop can be continuously transformed into a path consisting only of edges present in the triangulation, we restrict our considerations to such loops.

-The weights are assigned according to following rules, which are summarized in Table.
-1. Weight of a link depends only on its coordination number, orientation and layers it connects.
-Edges that connect vertices lying in the same layer have weight $\omega = 0$ (horizontal and vertical red links in Fig. 9).
-Links of order 4 connecting layers in an increasing order (i.e $L_0 \to L_1 \to L_2 \to L_0$) have weight $\omega = +1$, while links of order 6 connecting layers in a decreasing order (e.g. $L_0 \to L_2$) have weight $\omega = +1/2$ (diagonal green links in Fig. 9).
+The weights are assigned according to the following rules, which are summarized in Table I. The weight of a link depends only on its coordination number, orientation and the layers it connects.
+Edges that connect vertices lying in the same layer have weight $\omega=0$ (horizontal and vertical red links in Fig. 9).
+Links of order 4 connecting layers in an increasing order (i.e $L_0 \rightarrow L_1 \rightarrow L_2 \rightarrow L_0$) have weight $\omega=+1$, while links of order 6 connecting layers in a decreasing order (e.g. $L_0 \rightarrow L_2$) have weight $\omega=+1/2$ (diagonal green links in Fig. 9).
 Edges with opposite orientation have opposite weights.
-Weight of a path is a sum of weights of links that build that path.
+The weight of a path is a sum of the weights of links that build that path.

-The clue of the proof is that any continuous transformation of a loop does not change its weight.
+The clue to the proof is that any continuous transformation of a loop does not change its weight.
 It can be inferred from Fig. 8 that each tetrahedron has two links of order 4, which don't meet, and four links of order 6.
-An example of such tetrahedron
+An